The Grand Master of Magic® Award

 Harold Chandler made a most substantial contribution to the New Zealand magic scene.

 He had a continuous association with the Waikato Magic Circle going back to its original formation as a branch of the New Zealand Society of Magicians in 1939.
 Throughout the years Harold held many positions in the club including that of President on several occasions.
+He was later made an Honorary Life Member.

-Along with his wife Maude, he was a regular at New Zealand magicians gatherings since the 1940 Wellington convention.
+Along with his wife Maude, Harold was a regular at New Zealand magicians gatherings since the 1940 Wellington convention.
 His comedy contributions at magic events became well known, such as his famous “cutting of the tie”.

 Harold was a skilled craftsman and made magical equipment under the “Chandu Products” name.
 Many of his props are still in existance today and are treasured as collectables.
 He was also a published author – Chandu’s Magical Varieties was published by Hades in 1970.